Amazon EBS Encryption

 /mnt/destinationand mount the destination volume there.

 Copy the data from your source directory to the destination volume.
-It is most convenient to use a bulk-copy utility for this.
+It may be most convenient to use a bulk-copy utility for this.

 Use the rsync command as follows to copy the data from your source to the destination volume.
 In this example, the source data is located in